sunfounder/3in1-kit/README.md

 <a id="update"></a>
 ## Update:
+2023-10-24:
+- Modify the project codes that involve the infrared receiver, and remove the LED from the circuit to prevent interference with the reception.

 2023-10-07:
 - Modified several images.
+- Change the power source for the motor module of the car project to 5V.

 2023-09-20:
 - Modified the code and code analysis in ar_calibration.rst and ar_reversing_aid.rst.